 One important reason you want to think about flushable cat litter is that landfills and trash sites are getting piled up with bags of used cat litter.
 Flushable cat litter gets completely flushed through the system to septic tanks or treatment facilities.
 All that excess trash is eliminated, and it is better for keeping a clean environment.

 Keep in mind that flushable cat litter does not guarantee it will go down your pipes cleanly.
 Older pipes can still clog up, so you should dump it in the toilet in small amounts and let it begin breaking apart in the toilet water before letting it down.
 Another consideration to keep in mind is that this kind of litter can damage toilet bowls.

 Flushable litter can be abrasive, and the surface of the toilet bowl can get scratched or stained.
-Always remember never to dump an entire litter box of used cat litter into the toilet.
-Make it a little at a time, waiting for the water to break it apart and flushing several times.
+Always remember never to dump an entire litter box of cat litter into the toilet in a single instance.
+Scooping a clump or two out of the litter box and dumping into the toilet and flushing is best.
+It’s also fine to wait for the water to break it apart and flush it more than once if required.

-Types of Cat Litter that you can flush
+Types of Flushable Cat Litter

-Cat litter brands that are flushable are tested to be safe when following instructions on the supplies, for use in sewer and septic tank systems.
-You have to check on the bags to see if the flushable litter can be used for both systems as some have only been tested for one disposal option or the other.
+Cat litter brands that are flushable are tested to be safe for sewer and/or septic tank systems when following instructions.
+You have to check on the bags to see if the flushable litter can be used for both systems, as some have only been tested for one disposal option or the other.
 This flushable litter comes in many different types and is marked biodegradable and natural.

 The usual types of litter that are flushable consist of corn, wheat, wood, and newspaper.
 These are all available in different combinations of formulas and textures.
 Flushable cat litter is not too dusty and eliminates odors often for seven days at a time.
-It clumps well and is known to be cat friendly.
-Most of the flushable cat litters are fine-grained, which is preferred by cats because it can be scratched and lets them dig in it without having dense clumps.
+Most flushable cat litters are fine-grained, which cats prefer as they can scratch and claw in it without injury or causing dense clumps.
 It also does not stick to the paws too much like densely clumping litter tends to do.

 World’s Best Cat Litter

 Made from whole kernel corn.
 One of the top flushable cat litter brands is World’s Best Cat Litter.
-The formula has an all-natural plant derivative that improves odor control.
-It keeps the house smelling fresher, and cats like the freshness of their litter boxes.
-It doesn’t make a lot of dust, and the cats love the subtle texture, which is gentle on their paws and can be easy to dig into.
+The formula has an all-natural plant derivative that minimizes odors in the box and home, keeping the house smelling fresher.
+It doesn’t create much dust, and the cats love the subtle texture, which is gentle on their paws and can be easy to dig into.
 It is safe for both sewer and septic tank systems.

 Garfield Cat Litter Tiny Grains

 Made from corn and cassava.
 Garfield Cat Litter Tiny Grains Flushable Cat Litter is biodegradable with a combination of cassava and corn.
 The litter has fine grains and is cat-approved since they can easily dig into this litter.
-The natural litter creates scoopable clumps so you can easily clean the litter box.
+The natural litter creates scoopable clumps so you can clean the litter box with minimal effort.
 It controls odors with no heavy fragrance or irritating deodorants.
 Keep in mind that aflatoxin mold grows on corm in a warm and damp environment, so the litter box must be kept clean.
-You can use the litter for both sewer and septic tank systems; however, you should wait for the clumps to dissolve before you flush them down.
+You can use the litter for sewer and septic tank systems; however, you should wait for the clumps to dissolve before you flush them down.
 Check out Garfield cat litter here.

 Next-Gen Pet Products Green Tea Fresh Cat Litter